Learn more about our exit planning association

-The Premier Private Market includes companies that are past the startup phase and have the potential to provide long-term value to their owners, employees and communities.
+XPX Members work in the lower middle market.
+In the U.S. this includes companies that have roughly $5 to $100 million in revenues.
+They are past the startup phase and have the potential to provide long-term value to their owners, employees and communities.

 To understand our members' focus on this market, it's helpful to look at the attention in recent decades to the startup of new businesses.
 Governments and business communities around the world have built vigorous ecosystems that support startup businesses.
 These ecosystems provide the unique training and support that early-stage companies need.
 It's the nature of the startup process that some ideas fail and some succeed.
 In fact, roughly 50% of companies make it to 5 years.
 Only 20% make it to 20 years.
 Even fewer pass on to new management and ownership.

-Until now, there has not been as much focus on the ecosystem that supports Premier Private Market companies.
+Until now, there has not been as much focus on the ecosystem that supports companies in the lower middle market.
 That has changed with the emergence of the exit planning movement.

 Every company and owner uses multiple types of external advisors to navigate their exit planning journey.
 Each journey is unique.
 There is no one path, no one advisor, no one answer.
 Hopefully, owners find the right advisors for the right task at the right moment.
 Their options are word of mouth, industry associations and local business organizations.